UvUno/pockethold/README.md

 3. Rougly 3 - 5 minutes of your time.

 Usage:
-Upload installer.php where you want Flarum to be installed.
+Unzip and upload content of latest release. [latest relase](https://github.com/Pockethold/pockethold/releases/latest) Make sure not to download the source, but the actual release.
-Visit the the default: `yoururl.com/installer.php` and follow the instructions.
+Visit: `yoururl.com/installer.php` and follow the instructions.

 Pockethold will redirect you upon completion.